Cuba is Not Its Beaches or Its Whores

 Photo: LaPhoenikera.com

-The Internet plays hide and seek a the parks
+The Internet plays hide and seek at the parks.

-Cubans are masterful at workarounds because they’ve had to navigate restrictions at home and a 50-year embargo that has only made the lives of common people a moist mound of doo-doo.
-But they’re resilient, ingenious and undoubtedly have a revolutionary heart, though sometimes it’s oppressed.
+Cubans are masterful at workarounds because they’ve had to navigate restrictions at home and a 50-year embargo that has only made the lives of everyday people a moist mound of doo-doo.
+But they’re resilient, ingenious, and undoubtedly have revolutionary hearts, though they are oppressed.

-They’ve also been isolated from the world for decades in terms of access to information and technology.
+They’ve also been isolated from the world for decades regarding access to information and technology.
 Since the government allowed access to the Internet in 2015, things have been slowly changing (as slow as their connection).
-Cubans are eager for openness and are consuming the interwebs like reggaetón and coffee.
-It’s just a matter of time before power dynamics start shifting and the impact of them engaging with new technologies can be seen in fashion, the music they listen to, art, the Cuban identity and how it’s expressed.
+Cubans are eager for openness and consume interwebs like reggaetón and coffee.
+It’s just a matter of time before power dynamics start shifting, and the impact of engaging with new technologies can be seen in fashion, the music they listen to, art, the Cuban identity, and how it’s expressed.

 Centro Cultural Bertolt Brecht

-It was a dope interactive show about the influence outside forces have on youth and their future.
-Real solid show in terms of production value and acting.
+It was a dope interactive show about outside forces’ influence on youth and their future.
+It was a really solid show in terms of production value and acting.

 Photo: LaPhoenikera.com

-Also, it was the first place where we thought Cubans talked a lot and realized that it’s because they don’t have their face glued to a screen.
-They look at each other when they talk, they argue, they communicate.
+Also, it was the first place we thought Cubans talked a lot, and we realized it was because they didn’t have their faces glued to a screen.
+They look at each other when they speak, argue, and communicate.

 Roma, the speakeasy of Aguacate

-It’s always a good idea to share the location of a speakeasy if you happen to stumble upon one while traveling and it happens to us quite often.
-It’s on Aguacate St. #162 in Habana Vieja…fourth floor, the rooftop.
-Same, awesome vibes, cool jams by DJ Dark or Kike Wolf, cheap drinks and an environment assorted with all kinds of weirdos.
+It’s always a good idea to share the location of a speakeasy if you happen to stumble upon one while traveling, and it happens to us quite often.
+It’s on the rooftop on the fourth floor of Aguacate St. #162 in Habana Vieja.
+Same, awesome vibes, cool jams by DJ Dark or Kike Wolf, cheap drinks, and an environment assorted with all kinds of weirdos.
 Hipster alert!
-If you like to avoid them then don’t go.
-Yes, there are hipsters in Havana and no, not all are posers.
+If you would like to avoid them, then don’t go.
+Yes, there are hipsters in Havana, and not all are posers.

 Photo: LaPhoenikera.com